🔼The name Tarshish: Summary

 A Hebrew audience, however, may have connected the name Tarshish to words that occur in the Hebrew language.
 Jones' Dictionary of Old Testament Proper Names relates the name to the verb רשש (rashash) meaning to beat down, shatter:

 Hence Jones translates the name Tarshish with Breaking or Subjection, and the prefix taw would denote a thorough destruction or an ongoing one.
-But although Tarshish is mentioned here and there as subject of God's wrath (Psalm 48:7, Isaiah 2:16, 23:1), it is mostly known for its great success in the economical arena.
-Isaiah even predicts that Tarshish is not going to be simply destroyed, as were Sodom and Gomorrah, but that its legacy will one day be employed to service God (60:9).
+But although Tarshish is mentioned here and there as subject of God's wrath (Psalm 48:7, Isaiah 2:16, 23:1), it is mostly known for its great success in the economic arena.
+Isaiah even predicts that Tarshish is not going to be simply destroyed, as were Sodom and Gomorrah, but that its legacy will one day be employed to service God (Isaiah 60:9).
 It is unlikely that the name Tarshish is supposed to be linked to a verb that denotes defeat and destruction.

 Note that the shish-part of the name Tarshish looks a lot like the word שיש (shayish), meaning alabaster a mostly translucent or white crystal: